Billy Hill (gangster): Early life

-Hill was born in St Pancras, London to Amelia Jane (née Sparling) and Septimus James Hill, who married in 1895.
+Hill was born in St Pancras, London, on 13 December 1911, one of Amelia Jane (née Sparling) and Septimus James Hill's sixteen children.
 Growing up in an established criminal family, Hill committed his first stabbing at age fourteen.
 He began as a house burglar in the late 1920s and then specialised in smash and grab raids targeting furriers and jewellers in the 1930s.
+In 1934, he married Agnes Kirkwood.

 Criminal career

 During the Second World War, Hill moved into the black market, specialising in foods and petrol.
 He also supplied forged documents for deserting servicemen and was involved in West End protection rackets with fellow gangster Jack Spot.
 In the late 1940s, he was charged with burgling a warehouse and fled to South Africa.
 Following an arrest there for assault, he was extradited to England, where he was convicted for the warehouse robbery and served time in prison.
 This was his last jail term.
-After his release, he met Gypsy Riley, better known as "Gyp Hill"; who became his common-law wife.
+After his release, he met Gypsy Riley (1925–2004), born Phyllis Blanche Riley but better known as "Gyp Hill", who became his common-law wife.